-The Program supports the efforts of the many community groups and organisations that collect and preserve the materials and memories from Victoria's past.
-It aims to encourage collaboration and partnerships between volunteer groups to undertake projects (e.g. oral history, digitising, and interpretation) as well as to develop skills and resources to support community collections.
+The Program, which provides grants of up to \$15,000, supports the efforts of the many community groups and organisations that collect and preserve materials and memories from Victoria's past.
+It aims to encourage collaboration and partnerships between volunteer groups to undertake projects, as well as to develop skills and resources to support community collections, while increasing the opportunities for the public to engage with the past.